Search over 1.4 million articles by over 600 experts

 À la Chandeleur, l'hiver cesse ou reprend vigueur

-On Candlemas, winter ends or strengthens
+On Candlemas, winter ends or gets worse

 À la Chandeleur, le jour croît de deux heures